needle-mirror/com.unity.2d.aseprite/Documentation~/AsepriteFeatures.md

 **Misc**
 - [Tilemaps](https://www.aseprite.org/docs/tilemap/)
     - When importing tile data, select **Import Mode: Tile Set**.
 This will tell Unity to generate [Tile assets](https://docs.unity3d.com/Manual/Tilemap-TileAsset.html) for each Aseprite Tile, and a [Tile Palette](https://docs.unity3d.com/Manual/Tilemap-Palette.html) to store them all in.
+    - The Aseprite Importer only supports Tile Sets which are of the same size.
+If an Aseprite file is imported with multiple different Tile Set sizes, the first used Tile Set will be used to setup the Tile sizes inside of Unity.

 ## Unsupported features
 - [Slices](https://www.aseprite.org/docs/slices/)